Hi, my name is Alex and was born in 2012. I was diagnosed with “moderate” Autism in February 2016.

 - Language – It is coming along nicely.
 Some sentences.
 You can actually have a conversation now.
 (March 2018)

 - Eating – He has a very limited diet he has set for himself.
-Foods that he uses to eat he no longer wants to eat and even the ones that were part of his “favourite” food is being refused.
+Foods that he uses to eat he no longer wants to eat and even those that were part of his “favourite” food are being refused.
 No veggies or meat, very little dairy.
+So you supplement as much as possible.
+(Update 2018)

 - Behaviour – Social interactions like sharing, playing nicely with others, manners (but any child struggle in this area).
 Some hand movements have developed and some sensory issues.